KohlsTechnology/eunomia/DEVELOPMENT.md

   - [Minikube](https://kubernetes.io/docs/setup/minikube/) (optional)
   - [Minishift](https://www.okd.io/minishift/) (optional)

+Additionally, this project should be cloned to `$GOPATH/src/github.com/KohlsTechnology/eunomia`.

 ### Installing on a Mac

 All the components can easily be installed via [Homebrew](https://brew.sh/) on a Mac: